Qriist/LibQurl/README.md

 - Numerous simultaneous curl handles are supported, as is the multi interface.
 All options are remembered per-handle.
 - The ability to download a file directly into RAM without touching the disk - very useful when working with APIs.
 - Effortless POSTing of data from almost any source, be it a String, Integer, Object, Array, Map, Buffer, or even a FileObject.
+- Similarly effortless building of complex MIME forms, with the same smart source handling.
 - You can manually send and receive protocol-level raw data.
 - Full support for [Descolada](https://github.com/Descolada)'s fantastic AHK package manager, [Aris](https://github.com/Descolada/Aris).
 (This is the recommended installation method!)